Learning how to cope if you struggle with rage can be difficult – but there are ways you can learn to manage your anger.

-If you learn how to deal with your anger, you’ll look less like this…
+If you learn anger management skills and learn how to recognise and manage your anger in a healthy way, you’ll look less like this:

 We’re not guaranteeing you won’t still be in a bad mood, but you’ll be less likely to act in a way you might regret.

-Here are our tips for dealing with anger.
+Here are our tips for the best way to control your anger.